This New Project Is Turning the New York Subway System Into a Mobile Library

 Lucky subway riders traveling on the E and F lines might also stumble onto one train decorated to resemble the NYPL's Rose Main Reading Room.

-With all the recent track construction on the New York subway system, at least commuters will have something to read if they get stuck underground.
+With all the recent delays on the New York subway system, at least commuters will have something to read if they get stuck underground.